-Why are science and religion issues important?
-They have to do with ultimate realities, with whether to "worship" the Creator or the creature (creation), with whether a supreme being is above the creation and can supernaturally intervene (with miracles, an Incarnation, a resurrection, a new birth, an Advent).
+Science/religion issues are important because they have to do with ultimate realities, with whether to "worship" the Creator or the creature (creation), with whether a supreme being is above the creation and can supernaturally intervene (with miracles, an Incarnation, a resurrection, a new birth, an Advent).
 As Christians, evolution/creation questions affect an understanding of: (1) the relation of faith and reason and the nature of inspiration, (2) God's character and how He relates to evil, competition, and death, (3) relationships to other humans and to the environment, and (4) self-worth and need of a Savior.
 As Seventh-day Adventists the issues are important because of belief in the Sabbath as a memorial of a 7-day creation and belief in a short future for the earth.
 As evangelists, one must understand the science/religion interface to work in a technological society and to share beliefs with scientists.